Hearing reveals chilling details of fatal Southwest flight

 Passengers asked if they were going to die.
 Fernheimer said she squeezed their hands.
 “She told them that they were going to make it,” an investigator wrote.

 Pilots Tammie Jo Shults and Darren Ellisor landed the crippled Boeing 737 in Philadelphia.
-The passenger in the window seat, Jennifer Riordan, was fatally injured — the first death on a U.S. airline flight since 2009.
-Eight other passengers, including at least one of the men who helped pull Riordan back in the window, were injured.
+The passenger in the window seat, Jennifer Riordan, was fatally injured – the first death on a U.S. airline flight since 2009.
+Eight other passengers including at least one of the men who helped pull Riordan back in the window.

 An official from CFM defended the design and testing of fan blades like the one that snapped on the Southwest plane as it flew high above Pennsylvania, triggering an engine breakup that flung debris like shrapnel into the plane.